-‘The Summer Day’ was published in New and Selected Poems in 1992 by Mary Oliver.
-The poem is characteristic of much of her writing that focuses on nature and the purpose of life.
+‘The Summer Day’ was published in New and Selected Poems in 1992.
 Oliver is loved for her direct style of writing that makes her poems easy to enjoy and accessible to everyone.
 She poses important questions, such as “Who made the world?” without overwhelming the reader with poetic speculation.

 Explore The Summer Day

 Summary of The Summer Day

 In the first part of this poem, Oliver’s speaker addresses the reader, and herself, with a series of questions about life.
 She wonders over who created the world, the black bear, and the grasshopper.
 It is the latter that she’s interested in at this moment and she spends the next lines detailing its actions.
 This is the way she chose to spend her time, observing the way that another, equally interesting and valuable part of nature, chooses to spend theirs.